 If you are experiencing injustice at your job, consulting experienced legal guidance will always be in your best interest.
-At Law Office of Jeffrey D. Fulton, we can assist you in filing a lawsuit to hold your employer accountable for their actions and help you gain the compensation you deserve.
+At Fulton Law Corporation, we can assist you in filing a lawsuit to hold your employer accountable for their actions and help you gain the compensation you deserve.

 If you or a loved one is experiencing retaliation at their job, don’t hesitate to contact our office today at to schedule your free consultation.